DoubleU23/style.boilerplate/README.md

 ## Stylus API

-  To gain access to everything nib has to offer, simply add:
+To gain access to everything it has to offer, simply add:

   ```css
   .import 'doubleu23-stylus'